Newsmax ‘Furious’ Over Anchor’s ‘Embarrassing’ April Fools’ Joke About Russia

 Not only are Finnerty’s Newsmax colleagues “pissed” at his tasteless on-air joke but, according to multiple insiders who spoke with The Daily Beast, the network’s CEO Chris Ruddy is also “furious” that the morning anchor decided to use a bloody war—which the Ukrainian president has called a “genocide”—as a goofy punchline.

-Neither Ruddy nor a Newsmax spokesperson immediately responded to a request for comment on this story.
+A Newsmax spokesperson did not immediately respond to a request for comment on this story.

+“I don't really comment on these internal matters,” Ruddy told The Daily Beast on Saturday.

 During the April 1 broadcast of Wake Up America, Finnerty was moderating a panel discussion when political analyst Mark Halperin cracked a cringey joke at the veep’s expense.